 If you are 18 years or older, you are entitled to a 30-minute break after working 5.5 hours.
 This break can be split into two blocks of 15 minutes if necessary.
 Have you worked more than 10 hours?
 Then you are entitled to a 45-minute break.
 This break can also be split into blocks of 15 minutes each.
 The breaks are unpaid.

 Are you under 18 years old?
-Then after working 4.5 hours, you are entitled to a large break of 30 minutes or two small breaks of 15 minutes each.
+Then after 4.5 hours of work, you are entitled to a large break of 30 minutes or two small breaks of 15 minutes each.

-Keeping track of and checking your working hours can be challenging.
-That's why at De Horecabond, we have developed the hours registration logbook.
-In this logbook, you can easily record your hours, breaks, leave hours, sick days, and any negative hours.
+Keeping track of and checking your worked hours can be challenging.
+That's why we at De Horecabond have developed the shift logbook.
+In the logbook, you can easily record your hours, breaks, leave days, sick days, and any negative hours.

 Does your hours registration differ from that of your employer?
-Then report this in time and always make a written objection.
-You can use this template letter for that purpose.
+Then report this in time and always file a written objection.
+You can use this sample letter for that purpose.

 Taking time off in lieu

-Do you have time off in lieu hours as accrued in art.
-2.12b, 3.12 and 3.14 in the hospitality CLA?
-Then you may request your employer to take those hours off.
+Do you have time off in lieu hours as accumulated in articles 2.12b, 3.12, and 3.14 in the CLA hospitality?
+Then you may request your employer to take these hours off.
 This request must be made in a timely manner.
-At least before the schedule is made and at least three weeks in advance, so that it can be taken into account when creating the duty and work schedule.
-An employer may refuse the request if it causes problems for the work in the company, such as in companies that depend on seasons.
+At least before the schedule is made and a minimum of three weeks in advance, so it can be considered when creating the duty and work schedule.
+An employer may refuse the request if it causes problems for the work in the company, such as in businesses that are dependent on seasons.

-In the hospitality sector, you might work more one week than another, for example, due to busyness or a sick colleague.
+In hospitality, you sometimes work more one week than another, for example, due to busyness or a sick colleague.
 The normal working time in hospitality is 1,976 hours per reference period* and is based on an average working duration of 38 hours per week (full-time).

-Underhours are hours that you have worked less than you should have based on your employment contract during the reference period, but which you have still been paid for.
-Overtime refers to the hours you have worked more per reference period at your employer's request than you should have according to your contract.
+Underhours are hours that you have worked less than you should have based on your employment contract per reference period, but which you have been paid for.
+Overtime are the hours that you have worked more per reference period at your employer's request than you should have according to your contract.
 During the reference period, there can be additions and subtractions.
 At the end of the reference period, it is then assessed how many overtime and/or underhours you have accumulated.
-Articles 2.12 and 3.14 of the hospitality CLA regulate what should happen with an overtime and underhours balance.
+Articles 2.12 and 3.14 of the CLA hospitality regulate what should be done with an overtime and underhours balance.

 Underhours expire at the end of the reference period, unless the cause of the underhours lies with you.
-This might be the case if you schedule yourself too little.
+This can be the case, for example, when you schedule yourself too little.
 Underhours must then be made up no later than three months after the end of the reference period.
 After that, they expire.
 Overtime is compensated in time off in lieu within three months after the end of the reference period.
-If that's not possible, your employer must pay each overtime hour at 100% of the hourly salary no later than the following month.
+If that is not possible, your employer must pay each overtime hour at 100% of the hourly salary no later than the following month.

 Overtime

-If you work more than the normal working hours (1,976 hours per year) at your employer's request per reference period, this is considered overtime.
+If you work more than the normal working hours (1,976 hours per year) per reference period at your employer's request, it is considered overtime.
 Your employer cannot require you to perform more than 10% overtime within the reference period.
-If the total number of hours worked exceeds 2,173 hours, you may refuse a request to work overtime.
-Of course, if you wish to work more, you are allowed to do so.
+If the total number of hours worked exceeds 2,173 hours, you may refuse a request for overtime.
+However, if you wish to work more, you are certainly allowed to do so.

 The same rules apply for the compensation and payment of overtime as for additional hours.

 Do you work part-time?
-Then your employer cannot require you to perform more than 10% additional hours within the reference period based on the working hours per reference period in your contract.
+Then your employer cannot require you to perform more than 10% additional hours based on the working hours per reference period in your contract.
 If the total number of additional hours worked exceeds this, you may refuse a request for additional hours.

-For employment contracts with a scope of less than 1,040 hours per reference period, a different maximum of 104 additional hours applies.
+For employment contracts with a scope of less than 1,040 hours per reference period, a different maximum of 104 hours of additional work applies.
 If the total number of additional hours exceeds this, you may refuse a request for additional hours.

 Working on public holidays as a hospitality employee